-NOTE 6 - CONVERTIBLE NOTE RECEIVABLE - AUGMENTA
+NOTE 5 - CONVERTIBLE NOTE RECEIVABLE - AUGMENTA

-Effective January 1, 2023, the Company and Augmenta entered into a convertible note purchase agreement pursuant to which a receivable due from Augmenta in connection with the JDA was converted into the Augmenta Note (see Note 5).
+Effective January 1, 2023, the Company and Augmenta Bioworks, Inc. ("Augmenta") entered into a convertible note purchase agreement ("Augmenta Note") pursuant to which a receivable due from Augmenta in connection with a joint development agreement was converted into the Augmenta Note.
 Under the terms of the Augmenta Note, Augmenta agreed to pay the principal amount of \$1,812,975 to the Company.
 The Augmenta Note accrues interest at a rate of 6% per annum and has a maturity date of the earlier of (i) January 1, 2026 ("Maturity Date"), or (ii) upon the occurrence and during the continuance of an event of default.
 Accrued interest shall be payable at maturity.